mosufy/php-mvc/README.md

 How to Install
 --------------
+*Disclaimer: Please note that this framework is stil in development and not ready for deployment.*

 1. Download the latest release here > https://github.com/mosufy/php-mvc/releases
 2. Unzip and push/upload to your remote or local server
 3. Install dependencies via Composer